kenatiod/MUT/Understanding Machine Understanding.md

 Another concern is that the Turing Test may be gameable by machines that are simply mimicking human behavior through clever tricks and heuristics, without possessing genuine understanding or intelligence.
 This concern has been amplified by recent progress in natural language processing systems, which can generate human-like text while lacking the kind of grounded understanding and reasoning that humans possess (Marcus, 2018).

 Some researchers have also argued that the Turing Test sets the bar for machine intelligence too low, as even relatively simple programs have been able to fool human judges in limited domains.
 The most famous example is Joseph Weizenbaum's ELIZA program, developed in the 1960s, which could engage in seemingly intelligent dialogue by mimicking the responses of a Rogerian psychotherapist (Weizenbaum, 1966).
-More recently, chatbots and dialogue systems have been able to pass constrained versions of the Turing Test by leveraging large language models and pattern matching techniques, without approaching human-level intelligence (Shieber, 1994).
+More recently, chatbots and dialogue systems have been able to pass constrained versions of the Turing Test by leveraging large language models and pattern matching techniques, without approaching human-level intelligence.

 On the other hand, defenders of the Turing Test argue that it remains a useful benchmark for AI, even if passing the test is not sufficient for human-level intelligence.
 They point out that the test is highly general and open-ended, requiring machines to exhibit a wide range of linguistic and cognitive abilities that are central to human intelligence.
 Passing a rigorous, unconstrained version of the test would be a major milestone for AI, even if it does not capture the full depth and breadth of human cognition (Harnad, 1992).